Work with a holistic pelvic floor physical therapist or a pelvic pain specialist

 -

 Yes!
-If your pelvic floor is too tight or not coordinated, it can create difficulty evacuating stool.
+If your pelvic floor is too tight or not coordinating well with pushing and breathing, you may have difficulty pooping.

 -

 It can be!
-If you suffer from GERD, you may have tightness at your respiratory diaphragm which can create pressure on the esophagus and stomach sphincters, which in turn can create back flow of stomach acid.
+If you experience acid reflux symptoms, you may have tightness and tension at your respiratory diaphragm, causing pressure on the esophagus and stomach sphincters, and likely leading to a back flow of stomach acid.

 -